Mr-HoneyB/Sohoj-Sikkha/README.md

 # Sohoj-Sikkha
-this is our e learning website
+this is a learning website